Image by wavebreakmedia_micro on Freepik

 Only certain registered health practitioners can prescribe cosmetic injectables, including a:

-• doctor (medical practitioner)
+- doctor (medical practitioner)

-• nurse practitioner (NP)
+- nurse practitioner (NP)

-• dentist (explained below)
+- dentist (explained below).

-It’s worth noting here that a registered nurse (RN) cannot prescribe cosmetic injectables – it is illegal for them to do this.
+It’s worth noting here that an RN cannot prescribe cosmetic injectables – it is illegal for them to do this.

 Did you know?
 Health practitioners such as a doctor, dentist, nurse or pharmacist must be registered to practice in Australia.
 You can visit the Australian Health Practitioner Regulation Agency (Ahpra) website to check that the practitioners you’re consulting with are registered in Australia.